Brian Coote: Honours and awards

 In the 1995 New Year Honours, Coote was appointed a Commander of the Order of the British Empire, for services to legal education.
 In 2009, he was elected a Fellow of the Royal Society of New Zealand, one of only a handful of lawyers to be so recognised.
 Coote was also an inaugural Fellow of the New Zealand Academy of the Humanities in 2007.

 Death

 Coote died in Auckland on 15 July 2019.

 Legacy

 Coote left $5,000,000 to the University of Auckland Law School.
 The University has stated that the income from the legacy would assist faculty graduates to study at a PhD level overseas and to support overseas graduates to study at Auckland as well as being used to improve research law school collections and facilities, fund postdoctoral fellowships and assist academic staff to undertake advanced research overseas.
+In 2023 Jodi Gardner was appointed as the inaugural Brian Coote Chair in Private Law.